Teenager arrested outside burglar funeral

 A police helicopter circled overhead and the media was advised by officers to stay away.

-Bricks and eggs were thrown towards the press by some who appeared to be part of the funeral group.
-Threats were also shouted towards them by some of the mourners.
+Missiles were thrown towards the press by some who appeared to be part of the funeral group.

+A brick was hurled at one of our broadcast vehicles and we were verbally threatened by a man who had his face covered.

 Floral tributes and balloons for Mr Vincent were repeatedly attached and then removed from a fence in South Park Crescent shortly after he died.